Patria AMV: Future operators

 It was reported in December 2020, that two Patria AMV^{XP} 8×8 vehicles are being sent to Japan from Finland for field tests to participate in the Next Wheeled Armoured Vehicle project under the Japanese Ministry of Defense.
 In December 2021, the MOD started field tests to ascertain the vehicle and an unnamed armoured vehicle made by Mitsubishi Heavy Industries.
 In December 2022, the Japanese Ministry of Defense awarded a contract for the AMV through Patria Japan.
 A first batch of 140 is expected.
 140 engines were ordered by Japan from Scania for this vehicle.
 In August 2023, Patria and Japan Steel Works Ltd. (JSW) signed a license agreement on manufacturing for vehicles in Japan.
 The agreement enables local production in accordance with Japan Ground Self-Defense Force's Wheeled Armoured Personnel Carrier (WAPC) programme.
 The final number of vehicles is unknown as of 2024.
+The first Patria AMV was delivered to the Japan Ground Self-Defense Force (JGSDF) in September 2025.
+A handover ceremony was held on September 2, 2025.